nilearn/nilearn/doc/building_blocks/estimator_choice.rst

 Note that what is done to the data before applying the estimator is often more important than the choice of estimator.
-Typically such important steps include standardizing the data, smoothing and removing confounding effects.
+Typically, standardizing the data is important, smoothing can often be useful, and confounding effects, such as session effect, must be removed.

 ____